#Research-for-Action seminar: Ethical Banking for Regenerative Finance (Past)

 Francesco Mastropietro

-I graduated in Economics and Development, interested in the dynamics of economic development.
-I believe in the power of ethical finance to drive change and rethink economics for the challenges of the 21st century.
-Trying to redefine finance towards the original vocation: serving the common good and the community, a great opportunity able to restore dignity to the object, finance; and the subject, human.
+Graduated in Economics and Development, focused on uncovering how financial systems can foster a regenerative and distributive economy.
+I believe in the power of ethical finance to drive change and rethink economics to fund a real system change, especially to meet the challenges of the 21st century.
+Trying to redefine finance towards the original vocation: serving the common good and the community, a great opportunity able to restore dignity to the object, finance; and the subject, the human kind.

 Comments